NewKrew2021/swift-w3-emoticon/README.md

 - erase codes using raw data list
 - add object : Emoticon()
 - instead of access index of list directly, using struct method

+### create myCell.swfit

+- create myCell class
+- set the class as a custom class of cell